alexander5109/portfolio/README.md

 ### 🎮 [BFME2-BosPrimigeniusTaurusTheTW](https://github.com/alexander5109/BFME2-BosPrimigeniusTaurusTheTW)
 A Tower War style of map that basicaly reworked the entire gameplay of BFME2 in just a portable map.
 With this projects i learned BFME2 modding and most important, programing logic, when i designed the scripts of this map adventure.

+## 🔧 Personal Programing Projects
+- **Gestor de Tecnicaturas (WIP)** — A desktop application designed to help digitize and manage student academic records, created for practical use by school staff.
+Written in C# with support for JSON, CSV, and SQLite3, it includes utilities to parse Google Sheets exports for bulk data import.

 ## 🔐 Private Projects